Creditors and Debtors Explained

 The incentive comes when the interest can be considered profit on the lent funds.
 It’s entirely possible to be a debtor and have debtors simultaneously, particularly as a small business.

 What is a creditor?

-A creditor is a party who has loaned the money to the debtor.
-It doesn’t have to be cash: a loan can comprise anything that has perceived or practical value, for example, stocks, or equipment.
-Creditors are generally comprised of banks, building societies, and other financial institutions.
+Creditors in the balance sheet are a party lending money to the debtor.
+It doesn’t have to be cash: a loan can comprise anything that has perceived or practical value, for example, stocks, equipment.
+Creditors are of two types – loans and trade creditors and are generally composed of banks, building societies, and other financial institutions.
+The term “creditor” is not exclusive to any particular field or institution.
 However, there is a rising trend for alternatives, such as peer-to-peer lending.
-There may be other businesses or even government institutions that might lend to businesses.
-The term “creditor” is not exclusive to any one particular field or institution.
-It’s very possible that you, as a small business, might find yourself being the creditor to a debtor.
+It’s possible that you, as a small business, might find yourself being the creditor to a debtor.